navy

 • Page 3 – Leander goes to war

-By mid-1940 Leander was escorting convoys in the Red Sea and Aden areas.
-In between escorting merchant ships, the cruiser further pummelled the Italian submarine
+By mid-1940 the Leander was escorting convoys in the Red Sea and Aden areas.
+In between escorting merchant ships, the cruiser further pummelled the Italian submarine Torricelli

 • Page 4 – Pacific attack

-After some early successes, Leander’s war came to an end when it was hit by a long-range Japanese torpedo
+After some early successes, the Leander's war came to an end when she was hit by a long-range Japanese torpedo

 • Page 5 – Recovery and repair

-Leander was hit just abaft the ‘A’ boiler room.
-Almost 500 kg of high explosive killed everyone in the boiler room.
-The blast, venting up through the boiler room duct, blew
+The Leander was hit just abaft the ‘A’ boiler room.
+Four hundred and ninety kilograms of high explosive killed everyone in that boiler room and the blast, venting

 The Royal New Zealand Navy